crs4/pydoop/docs/for_dumbo_users.rst

         self.counters["Excluded lines"] += 1

-Note that, in the above snippet, the hardwired reference to "excludes.txt" has been replaced by a configuration parameter.
+Note that, in the above snippet, the hardwired reference to "excludes.txt" has been replaced by a configuration parameter (this is a modification we applied to the original tutorial, which uses a different example).
 In Dumbo, values for parameters are supplied via the ``-param`` option: in this case, for instance, you would add ``-param excludes=excludes.txt`` to Dumbo's command line.

 The Pydoop equivalent of the above is::